piam/bjc-course/curriculum/06-zombies/01-zombies.md

 * Let’s apply a heuristic to the data by filtering on Hospitalization Date.
 * Go back to your original spreedsheet and sort InfectionDate A-->Z (by sheet)
-* Now lets just pick the earliest PatientID's who where addmited on the ??th and ??th
+* Now lets just pick the earliest PatientID's who where addmited on August 13th, 2016.

-**Note: we do a lot of data cleaning and none of it will matter if they just jump to this step.
-We have to add 1 person to this date range for each type of data clean we do (location out of bounds, age>125, infection date too early)

 **(By the end of the lab, they should have a group of people who they suspect patient zero is.
 We need those PIDs for next week)**